What Is the Role of Saliva in Protecting Your Teeth?

-The right age to start orthodontic treatment depends on the type of correction needed, but most children benefit from an initial orthodontic evaluation by age
+The right age to start orthodontic treatment depends on the individual, but most children should have their first orthodontic evaluation by age 7.
+Orthodontic concerns

 We use cookies to improve your experience on our site.
 By using our site, you consent to cookies.